Nazeeefa/nanopore-data-visualisation/README.md

 ### Contribution

-Feel free to contribute by forking and submitting pull requests, or posting suggestions as issues.
-Please mention figure number (and link to publication) in your script.
+- You can contribute by forking and submitting pull requests, or posting suggestions as issues.
+- Please mention figure number (and name/link of publication) in your script.